-Nonkilling economic enterprises.
+Nonkilling economic enterprises

 If the enterprises of war and cultures of violence are said to be profitable for some even if unspeakably costly for many, enterprises for nonkilling wellbeing should become even more profitable for all.
-Viewed from a nonkilling perspective and from the perspective of anticipated growing demand for nonviolent material and cultural goods, services, entertainment, and recreational alternatives, the opportunities for nonkilling entrepreneurship are limitless.
+Viewed from a nonkilling perspective and from the perspective of anticipated growing demand for nonkilling material and cultural goods, services, entertainment, and recreational alternatives, the opportunities for nonkilling entrepreneurship are limitless.
 One way to begin to identify alternatives is to inventory violence-serving enterprises and envision their nonkilling opposites.
-For war toys substitute peace toys, for video game lethality substitute exciting nonviolent ingenuity, for the armaments industry substitute the disarmament industry, for violent media entertainment offer dramatic creations of nonkilling arts, and for labor to destroy substitute work to improve the quality of life.
-Experience is provided by examples of nonviolent economic conversion that accompany periods of demilitarization.
+For war toys substitute peace toys, for video game lethality substitute exciting nonkilling ingenuity, for the armaments industry substitute the disarmament industry, for violent media entertainment offer dramatic creations of nonkilling arts, and for labor to destroy substitute work to improve the quality of life.
+Experience is provided by examples of nonkilling economic conversion that accompany periods of demilitarization.
 But beyond simple economic reversal is to seek to identify the genuine needs of people in transition to nonkilling societies in their global context and to create services capable of responding to them.

-Centers for global nonviolence.
-The vision of a nonkilling world implies institutions capable of facilitating transition from completely holistic perspectives.
-Such institutions must be firmly rooted in the nonkilling commonalities of world spiritual and cultural traditions and must become capable of creative catalysis of global scientific, skill, artistic, and institutional resources to assist humankind to perceive paths of nonviolent liberation from lethality and its consequences.
-In contemporary computer terms such centers should be creative catalysts of nonviolent "software" that can serve human needs through the "hardware" services of government and institutions of civil society.
-To be effective such centers should be maximally independent from violence-demanding governments and from control by exclusionary private interests.
+Centers for global nonkilling

+The vision of a nonkilling world implies institutions capable of facilitating transition from completely wholistic perspectives.
+Such institutions must be firmly rooted in the nonkilling commonalities of world spiritual and cultural traditions and must become capable of creative catalysis of global scientific, skill, artistic, and institutional resources to assist humankind to perceive paths of nonkilling liberation from lethality and its consequences.
+In contemporary computer terms such centers should be creative catalysts of nonkilling "software" that can serve human needs through the "hardware" services of government and institutions of civil society.
+To be effective such centers should be maximally independent from governments and from control by exclusionary private interests.
 They should be substantially endowed in perpetuity by visionary benefactors, mass subscriptions, and other means.

-A center for global nonviolence takes as its goal discovery and elicitation of utmost human creativity in areas such as the following: nonviolence in spiritual and philosophical traditions; bio-neuroscience and nonviolence; gender relations and nonviolence; economics and nonviolence; communications and nonviolence; science, technology and nonviolence; nonviolence and the environment; the vocations and nonviolence; education and nonviolence; nonviolence and the arts; nonviolence and sports; the role of the military and police in nonviolent change; nonviolent leadership; and nonviolent human futures.
+A center for global nonkilling takes as its goal discovery and elicitation of utmost human creativity in areas such as the following: nonkilling in spiritual and philosophical traditions; bio-neuroscience and nonkilling; gender relations and nonkilling; economics and nonkilling; communications and nonkilling; science, technology and nonkilling; nonkilling and the environment; the vocations and nonkilling; education and nonkilling; nonkilling and the arts; nonkilling and sports; the role of the military in nonkilling change; nonkilling leadership; and nonkilling human futures.

-A major contextual and historical task is to inventory non-violent global cultural resources based upon locally-centered inquiry in every country and region.
+A major contextual and historical task is to inventory nonkilling global cultural resources based upon locally-centered inquiry in every country and region.
 This requires inquiry into nonkilling historical traditions, present manifestations, and future prospects.
-Aggregated on a global scale, such discoveries will provide humanity with our first comprehensive understanding of nonkilling human capabilities from which future progress can be measured.
+Aggregated on a global scale, such discoveries should provide humanity with our first comprehensive understanding of nonkilling human capabilities from which future progress can be measured.

-Centers for global nonviolence should be equipped with a global situation room in which the ongoing realities of killing, threats to kill, and related deprivations, can be vividly juxtaposed against countervailing nonkilling transformational resources available to humankind.
-Constantly confronting the challenges of lethality, such centers, drawing upon creative advances in knowledge as above, can suggest combinations of spiritual, scientific, skill, artistic, and institutional resources to assist transformational public policy, research, education, and training by all who seek the survival and well-being of human-kind
+Centers for global nonkilling should be equipped with a global situation room in which the ongoing realities of killing, threats to kill, and related deprivations, can be vividly juxtaposed against countervailing nonkilling transformational resources available to humankind.
+Constantly confronting the challenges of lethality, such centers, drawing upon creative advances in knowledge as above, can suggest combinations of spiritual, scientific, skill, artistic, and institutional resources to assist transformational public policy, research, education, and training by all who seek the survival and well-being of humankind.